 Anderson began 1940 as toastmaster of the Hartford Exiles reunion.
 He welcomed Congressman William J. Miller of Connecticut’s First Congressional district to the Exiles.
 Miller was eligible to join the Exiles due to his service with the Aviation Section of the Signal Corps. during World War I. About a month later, Anderson and the Charity Bowling Carnival committee awarded gold watches to youngsters at Camp Courant for good citizenship.
 Later that year, Anderson assumed the role of Chairman for the Veteran Baseball Players Association.
 He delegated responsibility of the annual convention to association members in Torrington, Connecticut.

-During the fall of 1941, Anderson made renowned first baseman Johnny Evers, Governor Robert A. Hurley and United States Representative James A. Shanley of New Haven honorary vice presidents of the Veteran Baseball Players Association.
-Two years prior, Anderson had lobbied Congressman Shanley to submit a resolution to the United States House of Representatives outlining the concept of National Baseball Day.
-With the full backing of Anderson and the veterans association, Congressman Shanley took up the crusade once again in 1941, but no legislation was passed.
+Anderson made first baseman Johnny Evers, Governor Robert A. Hurley and United States Congressman James A. Shanley of New Haven honorary vice presidents of the Veteran Baseball Players Association.
+He had lobbied Rep. Shanley to submit a resolution to the United States House of Representatives outlining the concept of National Baseball Day.
 Anderson intended National Baseball Day to be an observance honoring the game and its supposed Civil War era forefather, Major General Abner Doubleday.
+With the backing of the veterans association, Congressman Shanley submitted a bill a few times but no legislation was passed.

 Because Doubleday’s parents once lived in Lebanon, Connecticut, before relocating to Ballston Spa, New York, Anderson surmised a direct link between Doubleday and Connecticut.
 Therefore, Anderson thought it fitting for a congressmen from Connecticut to introduce a resolution for National Baseball Day.
 He chose Doubleday’s birthday, June 26, as the date of observance.
 Anderson conspired with politicians to get National Baseball Day enacted into law and spent his final fifteen years advocating for the cause.

-Following the attack on Pearl Harbor on December 22, 1941, Hartford’s young men prepared for military service.
-Meanwhile, Anderson provided Hartford residents with a diversion at the lanes.
-As president of the Greater Hartford Big Pin Bowling League in 1942, he was tasked with organizing one of the most competitive bowling leagues in Connecticut.
+Following the attack on Pearl Harbor on December 22, 1941, Hartford’s young men readied for military service.
+Around this time, Anderson provided Hartford residents with a diversion.
+As president of the Greater Hartford Big Pin Bowling League, he with organized one of the most competitive bowling leagues in Connecticut.
 Colt Patent Fire-Arms Manufacturing and United Aircraft Corporation entered teams into the big pin league.
 That year, Anderson also volunteered as a committee member of the 61st Republican precinct.

-Anderson soon made significant headway towards implementing National Baseball Day.
+Anderson would finally make headway on implementing National Baseball Day.
 On March 20, 1943, a letter and a copy of Anderson’s resolution and was received by the White House.
 Congressman William J. Miller of the Hartford Exiles had sent the letter to President Franklin D. Roosevelt on behalf of Anderson and the Veteran Baseball Players Association.
 Miller highlighted the potential war chest benefits of establishing National Baseball Day:

 William J. Miller, U.S. Representative

 No written response came from President Roosevelt, who was busy commanding American forces in World War II.
 When Congressman Miller presented National Baseball Day to Congress, the bill died on the House floor.
-However, Harry Anderson persevered.
+However, Anderson persevered.
 After marking the 30th anniversary of the Bermuda Invaders, Anderson and Hartford’s Chapter No. 1 of the Veteran Baseball Players Association planned a trip to Lebanon, Connecticut.
-They sought to promote National Baseball Day at home of Doubleday’s parents but strict wartime limits on gasoline during the war forced Anderson to cancel the pilgrimage.
+They sought to promote National Baseball Day at the home of Doubleday’s parents, but strict wartime limits on gasoline forced Anderson to cancel the pilgrimage.

-A few months after the invasion of D-Day, Harry Anderson made an appearance at a Camp Courant award ceremony with Private Tony DeMaio of the Marine Corps.
+After D-Day, Anderson made an appearance at a Camp Courant award ceremony with Private Tony DeMaio of the Marine Corps.
 They were also joined by members of the Hartford baseball club: Business Manager Charlie Blossfield, Manager Del Bissonette, and a pitcher, Merle Settlemire.
 They presented the Bert Keane Trophy for sportsmanship to Angelo Perone of 54 Charter Oak Avenue.
 Then, in October of 1944, Anderson was in an automobile accident.
-He sustained minor injuries and checked into Hartford Hospital.
-Anderson made a full recovery and details of his injuries were not disclosed.
+He sustained minor injuries, checked into Hartford Hospital, and made a full recovery.

 In his latter years, Anderson was a frequent contributor to the opinion pages of the Hartford Courant.
 When Judge Kenesaw Mountain Landis died on November 25, 1944, Anderson composed a tribute to baseball’s “greatest leader” who restored confidence in the game.
 He shared a personal anecdote of meeting Landis who jumped at the opportunity to attend Hartford Boys’ Baseball Day in 1927.
 Anderson’s next editorial called for the continuation of athletics during World War II.
 He touted the physical, mental and social benefits of sports.
 Baseball in particular, he argued, was an important facet of daily life and served as an inspiration to young people.